nicsuzor/wikijuris/cyberlaw/content.markdown

 **Video Overview of the complaints system under Sch 7 by [Hannah Burnett](https://www.youtube.com/watch?v=fgll39yYmD0)**

+Under Schedule 7, members of the public can make complaints about prohibited or potentially prohibited content [^AUTOREPLACEDcl37AUTOREPLACED]

+[^AUTOREPLACEDcl37AUTOREPLACED]: cl 37

-Under Schedule 7, members of the public can make complaints about prohibited or potentially prohibited content ((cl 37)), which the Commissioner must investigate.
-Content that is prohibited in Australia is defined as material that is or would be:((cl 20))
+, which the Commissioner must investigate.
+Content that is prohibited in Australia is defined as material that is or would be:[^AUTOREPLACEDcl20AUTOREPLACED]

+[^AUTOREPLACEDcl20AUTOREPLACED]: cl 20

 * Refused Classification (content that exceeds the limits of all other categories.
 RC content is not necessarily unlawful to possess or access, but it is unlawful to broadcast, sell, or screen publicly)
 * X rated (films that depict sexually explicit content);